What is Search Intent And What is its Relationship with SEO?

 What is Search Intent in SEO?

-Expert digital marketing agencies excel at this, using keyword research, competitor analysis, and audience insights to create intent-driven content.
-Students or beginners can adopt similar strategies to ensure their websites resonate with users and search engines alike.
+Expert digital marketing agencies excel at this process, using keyword research, competitor analysis, and audience insights to create intent-driven content.
+Students and beginners can adopt similar strategies to ensure their websites resonate with both users and search engines.

 Types of Search Intent